kindlehl/puppet-base_firewall/README.md

 three digit number to assist in ordering.
 000-099 and 900-999 should be reserved for the base_firewall's rulesets.

+by default all rules are added for ipv4 and ipv6 (for dualstack setup). if you need a rule to be ipv4 only, you can pass ipv6 => false. for a ipv6 only rule pass ipv6 => only.

 The default set of INPUT rules created by this module are as follows.

 * allow all on loopback